EnyelSalas/EnyelSalas/README.md

-<h1>Hi,I 'm Enyel Salas!
+<h1>Hi, I'm Enyel Salas!
 Jr SOC Analyst, and CyberBlogger.</h1> <p>Welcome to my Github blog and portfolio page, where cybersecurity meets real-world challenges.
 I am a resourceful, motivated, and hands-on professional who is deeply passionate about cybersecurity.
 With an extensive background in both corporate and entrepreneurial ventures, including my work as a life coach and lead instructor in the fitness industry, I have honed my skills in managing ambiguity and solving complex problems.

 As a career pivot, I have embarked on a journey of accelerated project-based learning, triaging, and diligent self-study.
 This has equipped me with the necessary tools to continue learning and growing while working for a progressive cybersecurity firm.
 I thrive as a team player, bringing an energetic personality and a relentless drive to my work.